 They can arrange for you to take a proctored exam to gain credit at participating universities.
 They even offer to hand your resume to partnering companies.
 This institution is about helping the student succeed on all levels!

 University of the People is a private online tuition free university.
 You apply just like you would for a traditional institution, and they currently offer an Associate’s and Bachelor’s degree in computer science and business administration.
 They are currently seeking accreditation from the US.
 Department of Education.

-This university works like a traditional online distance learning degree program, where you sign up for classes, interact with other students, professors, and complete assignments.
-It is a great option for those who want a college education experience but don’t have the money to do it.
+This university works like a traditional online distance learning degree program, where you sign up for classes, interact with other students and professors, and complete assignments.
+It is a great option for those who want a college education experience but don’t have the money to obtain one.